everpub/openscienceprize/proposal.md

 in improvement of those tools.
 This is better than fragmentation which occurs if individuals go off to build the missing feature in a new project.

+For open-source projects a healthy community is king.
+Fragmentation leads to many efforts each duplicating effort and not able to achieve their goals.
+Therefor we will aim for incremental improvement of existing projects where possible as opposed to creating new ones, and building consensus within the existing communities through workshops.

 ## Resource feasibility